aulenbac/sgcn_simple/readme.md

 * Items need to be publicly available as the code does not authenticate

 ### Persistent data store
 All database interactions in the system run using pymongo.
 Initially, I built the code against a free MLab sandbox account for testing, and then I moved it to a MongoDB instance we just got set up on the ESIP Testbed.
 Database connections are handled through the secure bis2 package.
-Data are orgainzed into two logical collections.
+Data are orgainzed into three logical collections.

-* SGCN - Initially a simple dump of the attributes and values from the source repository with process metadata; augmented with a script that cleans up the scientific name string for processing
+* SGCN Source Data - A dump of each submitted file transformed from text to JSON documents for processing
-* UniqueNames - Since the SGCN process all operates based on unique scientific names provided by the states, the first step is to pull out the unique names and give them a semipermanent identify for further processing.
-This collection creates an identifier for every unique name, essentially a document stub, and then everything else build data on that core.
-I initially wrote data from every discrete process into its own datastore, which has some architectural advantages, but then I experimented with building a single nested document for every unique name.
-The latter approach seemed to result in cleaner and simpler code to deal with, but we may refactor again in future.
+* SGCN TIR Process - This starts with setup of each unique name slightly cleaned up for further processing and then is built with subdocuments containing the results of various processes
+* SGCN Synthesis - Final synthesis that is grouped on the settled unique scientific name for the species (or other taxonomic rank name) from authority matching and then built out for optimized use

 ### Custom Packages

 The code in this repo makes use of two custom and in-development packages for the Biogeographic Information System.
 The [bis](https://github.com/usgs-bcb/bis) is a public collection of modules and functions that exercise common algorithms used across these and other codes.
-The bis2 package is internal only as it contains connection string information and other sensitive details used in our work.
+The bis2 package is internal only as it contains connection string information and other sensitive details used in our work (in the process of shifting this to a new method).

 ### Public/Open Source Packages